San Francisco, California

 When & Where

-ABOUT COPS AGAINST CANCER
+COPS AGAINST CANCER

-What make our organization different from the national cancer organizations is we are not focused on research; our highest priority is responding and reacting to the emergency calls from cancers victims asking for assistance.
-We are focused on the victims who need assistance now.
+What make our organization different from the national cancer organizations is we are not focused on research; our highest priority is responding and reacting to the emergency calls from cancers families asking for assistance.
+We are focused on the families who need assistance now.
 We are compassionate and strive to ease the immediate financial pain of the victim and their families, so they can focus on the health challenges they are facing.